There are 7 steps to starting a business in Arizona:

 You can get an EIN for your Arizona business by mail, fax, or online.
 Getting your EIN online is the fastest option, since it only takes about 15 minutes to complete the application.

-You can access the IRS application here: IRS EIN Online.
+You can access the IRS application here: IRS: Apply for an Employer Identification Number (EIN) Online.

 For instructions on how to complete the online EIN application for an Arizona LLC, please see this page: Arizona LLC EIN Number.

 Note: If you have an LLC or Corporation, make sure it is approved before applying for an EIN Number.

 Step 5: Open a business bank account

 A business bank account (and a business debit/credit card) for your Arizona business is important because: